CHINA / DIPLOMACY

 China and Japan reached a four-point agreement on the discharge of Fukushima nuclear-contaminated water, in which both sides agreed on Japan establishing a long-term international monitoring arrangement and allowing stakeholders including China to conduct independent sampling and monitoring.

-China's firm opposition to the discharge of nuclear-contaminated wastewater has not changed and the agreement would allow China to promptly access comprehensive and accurate data, enabling timely action to prevent any discharges that do not meet safety standards, analysts said.
+China's firm opposition to the discharge of nuclear-contaminated wastewater remains unchanged.
+The agreement allows China to conduct independent monitoring and take samples, ensuring timely access to comprehensive and accurate data.
+This enables swift action to prevent any discharges that do not meet safety standards and elevates international monitoring of Japan's move to an unprecedented level, analysts said.

 According to the agreement, Japan explicitly commits to fulfilling its obligations under international law, doing its utmost to avoid leaving negative impact on human health and the environment, and conducting continuous evaluations of the impact on the marine environment and marine ecosystems.